jonysy/parenchyma/README.md

 ## Example

 Parenchyma comes without any extension packages.
-The following example therefore assumes that you have added both `parenchyma` and the Parenchyma ExtensionPackage `parenchyma-dnn` to your Cargo manifest.
+The following example therefore assumes that you have added both `parenchyma` and the Parenchyma extension package `parenchyma-dnn` to your Cargo manifest.

 ```rust